Timothy C. Hain, MD of Chicago Dizziness and Hearing.Page last modified: November 9, 2015

 Vestibular aqueduct diameter and hearing loss is highly correlated, according to Spencer (2012).
 This suggests that the pressure fluctuations experienced by the inner ear as a result of a larger vestibular aqueduct may cause hearing loss through wear and tear.
 It also suggests that surgical procedures aimed at increasing flow in the endolymphatic duct, such as for Meniere's disease, may be poorly concieved.

-Audiometry: It may cause a fluctuating sensorineural hearing loss as well as a conductive component.
+Audiometry: LVAS may cause a fluctuating sensorineural hearing loss as well as a conductive component.
 Persons with LVAS may have a large air-bone gap (suggestive of conductive hearing loss) (Merchant et al, 2007).
-This is proposed to be due to an enhancement of the bone component, following logic similar to that applied in superior canal dehiscence syndrome.
+This is proposed to be due to an enhancement of the bone component by a third window, following logic similar to that applied in superior canal dehiscence syndrome.

 VEMP: Similar to SCD, persons with LVAS-EVA may have VEMPs in spite of conductive hearing loss (Zhou, 2010).

 Radiology: LVAS is defined on the CT scan as a diameter greater to or equal to 1.5 mm measured midway between the operculum and the common crus.
 According to Murray et al (2000), coronal CT scan is the best view for evaluating it in children.
-Enlarged vestibular aqueducts can also be seen on high-resolution MRI.
+Enlarged vestibular aqueducts can also be seen on high-resolution MRI as shown above.